willhampshire/Depresjon_ML/readme.md

 For smaller datasets, it can be easy to train to specific data rather than learning more holistically (e.g. noise is fitted into the model).

-Mean Absolute Error (MAE) of ___ indicates the average absolute difference between predicted and actual values.
+Mean Absolute Error (MAE) of 0.01 indicates the average absolute difference between predicted and actual values.
-The value predicted is represented in the source data as 'madrs2', and the context of this number means anything of the order <1 means an accurate prediction is made.
-Additionally, ___% of the variance in the prediction is explained within the model (R-squared) - this indicates the data is fitted well.
+The value predicted is represented in the source data as 'madrs2', and the context of this number means anything of order <1 means an accurate prediction is made on the MADRS scale, and is well below that.
+Additionally, 99% of the variance in the prediction is explained within the model (R-squared) - this indicates the data is fitted well.
 Samples tested on: 23 × 30% = 6.9 => 7.

-Relative MAE = MAE / MADRS range = (__ / 60) × 100 = __%
+Relative MAE = MAE / MADRS range = (0.01 / 60) × 100 = 0.00016%

+Further tests are required to determine whether the model is overfitted to the dataset, however the train-test split being 0.7 train 0.3 test would suggest there is sufficient data to validate on.
+The below graph illustrates how the absolute validation metrics are tiny at 17 training epochs.

 Here I ran with anti-overfitting callback `early_stopping`, with `patience=10` stopping training 18 epochs.